fredokun/talk-clojureD-2018/README.md

 ## Thanks

-The interactive presentation has been made using https://github.com/viebel/klipse[Klipse] courtesy of viebel (thank you Yeonathan!)
+The interactive presentation has been made using [klipse](https://github.com/viebel/klipse) courtesy of Yehonathan Sharvit (thank you!)

 Many thanks to Antoine Genitrini and Matthieu Dien for the underlying maths.